NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

    The value in `%eax` is 3 when `sdriver.yo` is being executed.
 Keep on debugging.

-5. BUG 5: When loop is terminated, it falls through to the instructions `Remainder:` and execute them again.
-Thus, I should move the `Remainder:` before the `Loop:`.
+5. BUG 5: When loop is terminated, it falls through to the instructions `Remainder` and execute them again.
+Thus, I should move the `Remainder` before the `Loop`.

 Ah!
 It's correct!
 The value in `%eax` is `0x2`  for `sdriver.yo`and `0x1f` for `ldriver.yo`.
 Well done!